If you are interested in Dining Services positions at Christian Living Communities, please click here

 Returns any community owned dishes to the community kitchen as needed

 Mops, cleans and disinfects bathrooms and floors; vacuums all carpeted areas.

 Responsible for refilling paper products and soap dispensers; empties trash.

-Vacuums and mops common areas and public bathrooms on each unit.
+Responsible for cleaning of common areas and public bathrooms on each neighborhood.